kevinmehall/rtlsdr-433m-sensor/README.md

-Decoding Oregon Scientifics wireless sensor data with RTL-SDR and GNU Radio
+Decoding Oregon Scientific wireless sensor data with RTL-SDR and GNU Radio
 ===========================================================================

-Kevin Mehall <km@kevinmehall.net>
+Kevin Mehall
 http://kevinmehall.net

-This script decodes the packets that Oregon Scientifics remote thermometers (like the one pictured below) send to the display unit.
+This script decodes the packets that Oregon Scientific remote thermometers (like the one pictured below) send to the display unit.
 It also serves as example code for accessing [rtl-sdr][] / GNU Radio samples live from Python.